 Plant Transport - Science Learning 8

-Learn Plant Transport questions with answers.
+Practice Plant Transport questions with answers.
 This prep guide includes questions like, what are stomata?, what is transpiration stream?, how does rate of transpiration vary?, what plants do if water intake is less?, what is wilting? and others below.

 Plant Transport Learning 8